-As he got older and his health began to fade I began to realize that his days with me would be coming to an end.
+As he got older, and his health began to fade I began to realize that his days with me would be coming to an end.
 It was sad to think that someday he would be gone.

 Even though he has been gone for some time now, I can still remember the intense pain and the loneliness that accompanied the loss of my best friend.
-I still think about him everyday, and I remember all of the good times we shared together.
+I still think about him every day and I remember all of the good times we shared together.

 1).
 Directly following the loss of your dog, it is completely normal to feel intense grief and sorrow.
 Some people (mostly those who have never owned a dog) may try to tell you that it’s silly, crazy, or overly sentimental to grieve for your dog!
 Don’t listen to them!

 Every dog owner knows that no matter how many, or how few, years you have spent together, a dog becomes a significant part of your life.
 They become a source of comfort, companionship, and friendship.
-They give unconditional love and acceptance and they fill our lives with fun and joy.
+They give unconditional love and acceptance, and they fill our lives with fun and joy.
 So don’t worry if you feel devastated by the loss of this kind of a relationship.

 People who don’t understand the “dog and owner” bond will probably not understand your pain.
 The only thing that really matters is how you feel.
 Never let others tell you how you should feel.
-It may be extremely painful to loose your dog, but remember, you are not alone.
+It may be extremely painful to lose your dog, but remember, you are not alone.
 Thousands of dog owners have gone through the same feelings.
 You may want to join a pet forum or area group so you can share your thought with other people who understand.

 2).
 We all deal with the feelings of grief in different ways.
 Sorrow and loss may also be accompanied by a lot of different emotions:

 Guilt may occur if you somehow feel responsible for your dog’s death.
-The thought: “if had only been done something differently”, always seams to go through one’s mind.
+The thought: “if had only been done something differently”, always seems to go through one’s mind.
 A lot of us go through this, but it isn’t fair to put yourself through guilt because of a accident or illness that claimed your dog’s life.
 To resolve your grief, it’s best tell yourself that you did your very best for the dog and then move on.

 You may go through a period of denial.
 Denial is not accepting that your dog is really gone.
-It may be hard to except that your dog won’t greet you when you come home, or that you don’t need to feed it’s meals anymore.
+It may be hard to except that your dog won’t greet you when you come home, or that you don’t need to feed its meals anymore.
 Some owners carry this to great extremes.
 They fear that their dog is still alive and suffering somewhere.
 Others may find it hard to get a new pet because they fell that they are being disloyal to the dog they recently lost.

 Some people have feeling of anger.
 It may be directed at an illness, or the driver of a car that hit your pet.
 It could even be directed at the veterinarian who “did everything he could” but couldn’t save its life.
-Sometimes it is justified, but when it is carried to far it make it hard for you to resolving your grief.
+Sometimes it is justified, but when it is carried to far it makes it hard for you to resolving your grief.

 Depression is a natural part of the grieving process.
 Prolonged depression leaves you powerless to work through your feelings.
-Extreme depression can cause you to loose your motivation and energy.
+Extreme depression can cause you to lose your motivation and energy.
 This causes you to dwell on your sorrow even more.